Eternal Pyre

-Eternal Pyre is an EP by the thrash metal band Slayer.
-Released June 6, 2006 (06/06/06) through American Recordings, the EP was limited to a pressing of 1,000 (but later 5,000) copies.
-The album is a pre-release to the later album Christ Illusion, which, like the EP, features the song "Cult".
-The album was released exclusively through Hot Topic chain stores in the United States and copies were also available in Germany, Finland and Sweden on June 23, 2006.
-There are three tracks featured on the album, one of which is an audio track and the others are videos.
-The album was not well received by critics, with few critics actually reviewing the album.
+Eternal Pyre is an extended play by the thrash metal band Slayer.
+Released June 6, 2006 (06/06/06) through American Recordings, the EP was limited to a pressing of 1,000 copies, later expanded to 5,000.
+The EP precedes the band's full-length album Christ Illusion, which, like the EP, features the song "Cult".
+The EP was released exclusively through Hot Topic chain stores in the United States and copies were also available in Germany, Finland and Sweden on June 23, 2006.
+There are three tracks featured on the album: an audio track of the brand-new "Cult", a live video recording of "War Ensemble", and a video of behind-the-scenes material involving the band.
+The EP was not well received by critics, with few critics actually reviewing the album.
 The album charted on four different charts, peaking number two in Finland and three in Denmark.

 Background

 The album Christ Illusion was originally set for release on June 6, 2006.
 Slayer guitarist Kerry King stated this tentative release date was scrapped as a number of other bands had the same idea and thought it was "fucking lame", although USA Today reported the release date was thwarted because the band had failed to secure sufficient studio recording time.
 Eternal Pyre was released instead, a preview of their album to be released in the coming months.
 The EP featured the track "Cult", a live performance of "War Ensemble" in Germany and four minutes footage of the band in the recording studio.
 Originally, it was thought that the extended play would feature a live version of "Dead Skin Mask" instead of the live version of "War Ensemble".
 Many news reporters were told that the album would feature the "Live Intrusion" video, described as a clip of one of the band's fans who carved Slayer's name into his forearm."
 5,000 copies were released exclusively through Hot Topic chain stores in the United States and copies were also available in Germany, Finland and Sweden on June 23.
 Nuclear Blast Records released a further 7" vinyl picture disc version limited to one thousand copies on June 30.